 Crispy sweet potato fritters!
 Dipped into delicious lemon yoghurt dip.
 Hmmm...
 I loved them from the first time I made them.
-Try this recipe and you will love them too.
+Try this easy recipe and you will love them too.

 I love sweet potatoes.
 Not only do they taste delicious, but they are a real powerhouse of vitamins.
 Just one sweet potato gives you 400% of the vitamin A you need each day.
 This helps keep your eyes healthy as well as your immune system, your body's defence against germs and viruses (source).

-These sweet potato fritters are:
+Reasons to make sweet potato fritters

 - Easy to make